egecavusoglu/dostman/Readme.md

 2. Make requests, store response.
 Format and output.

-- Output in both human readable .dostman like format and JSON.
+- [ ] Output in both human readable .dostman like
+- [x] Output as JSON.

 ```js
 //JSON format might be an array of requests like this